 In RE we will learn about the Creation story and what responsibility God gave Christians about taking care of creation.
 We will celebrate a whole school H arvest Assembly and collect foods for the local foodbank.
 We wi ll discuss the Nativity Christmas story and we will learn about all the nativity characters.
 We will celebrate whole school Advent and visit the Church together.

 We are extremel y privileged to have specialist teaching in Music, French, PE and Art.
 Your child will experience a rich creative curriculum in these subjects weekly.

 - PLEASE NAME all sweaters, coats, gloves, hats, plimsolls etc.

 - Please ensure your child has the correct PE kit in school at all times otherwise they will not be able to participate due to health and safety reasons.
-The children will be doing PE on Monday and Wednesdays.
+The children will be doing PE on Monday and Thursday

 - Any letters or reply slips which need to be returned, can be given to the adults in the class.
 Parents and children are encouraged to check each day.

 - Your child will read with an adult in a small group every day.
 We expect them to read at home with an adult every evening.
 The most important thing is that this is an enjoyable and special experience so that children really develop a passion for reading.